preizeinguuna/programming-course-static-project/README.md

 [View the Live Page](https://preizeinguuna.github.io/programming-course-static-project/)

 ## Description
-This project was created as part of a programming course, serving as a simple static landing page to demonstrate HTML and CSS skills.
+This static web page was created in 2021 to demonstrate HTML, CSS, and JavaScript skills as part of a programming course, serving as a simple static landing page.
 The objective was to build a basic website and gain hands-on experience in web development.

 The landing page is designed with a clean and minimalistic layout, featuring options on the left side and a content section.